bluenimble/bluenimble-apps-android-sdk/README.md

 # BlueNimble Apps SDK for Android

-**BlueNimble Apps SDK** let you create android applications **almost without writing a single line of code**.
+**BlueNimble Apps SDK** let you create android ***NATIVE*** applications **almost without writing a single line of code**.
 You can create complex pages, styling components, adding effects and integrate with your backend using simple json configuration files.

 With almost no android experience, you can create advanced applications without the hassle of understanding how layouts, visual components, async tasks or backend integration works in android.